ebryyy/FlappyBird/README.md

 **ebryyy**
 [GitHub](https://github.com/ebryyy)

+//Learning Source
+This project was created by following a YouTube tutorial series by Bekir Güngör.
+The goal was to learn Unity fundamentals such as physics, game loops, animations, and input systems by recreating the classic Flappy Bird.

+All rights to the original tutorial and assets belong to their respective creators.
-> This project was created for learning and educational purposes using Unity 2022.3.
+This remake was built strictly for educational and practice purposes.

+Developed with Unity 2022.3